KratosMultiphysics/Kratos/applications/HDF5Application/README.md

 The minimum version for the GCC compiler is **4.9**.
 This is because earlier version don't fully support *regular expressions*.

 ## Kratos processes
 There are few available HDF5 processes which can be integrated into work flow via ProjectParameters.json file.
-Following is the list of processes available:

 ### Initialization from hdf5 process
 This process can be used to initialize a given model part using existing HDF5 files.
 Illustrated example reads in VELOCITY and PRESSURE variables from